stdbug/argparse/README.md

 ```

 ## Default and required values
-Non-boolean argumens can be marked as required or have a default value
+Non-flag argumens can be marked as required or have a default value
 ```cpp
 auto integer_with_default = parser.AddArg<int>("integer").Default(42);
 auto required_double = parser.AddArg<double>("double").Required();